Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-genomics-data-in-R.md

 matches[[4]][[3]]
 ```

-Such an approach might be useful if you were trying to estimate gene models in a set of preliminary coding sequences.
-Other applications of these pattern matching methods might include searching for/or designing probe sequences, or searching for reads containing custom barcodes in a single cell sequencing experiment.

 #### Other functionality in *BioStrings*

 *BioStrings* also provides functionality for a number of other analytical tasks that you may want to perform on a set of sequences stored using the *XString* and *XStringSet* method, for example: